grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 * name my Statement and
 * state my expectations (the `THEN` section of the Statement)

 I can do them in any order I see fit, so I pick the last task from the list.

+### specifying expectations

 To specify what is expected from `DataDispatch`, I have to answer myself four questions:

 1. What are the obligations of `DataDispatch`?
 1. What is the purpose of `DataDispatch`?